In the past, you had to know how to write HTML and CSS codes if you wanted to put anything online.

 You can sign up to use a DIY website builder (some of them are free), and start dragging and dropping text, images, slideshows, or videos into an editor, and publish your own website with just a click.

-No coding necessary, you don’t need thousands of dollars, and you can get something good published in under an hour.
+Using a DIY website builder means there is no coding necessary, you don’t need thousands of dollars, and you can get something good published in under an hour.

 WHAT IS A DIY WEBSITE BUILDER?